suyash-thakur/stopnc/README.md

 }
 ```
--Every comment have a time-stamp automatically applied by the database.
+- Every comment have a time-stamp automatically applied by the database.
--Comment have an array of likes as attribute which stores user-id corresponding to every like on the comment.
+- Comment have an array of likes as attribute which stores user-id corresponding to every like on the comment.

 ## Future Features